jfbouzereau/quizz/README.md

 Currently, the archive comes with a short game named `demo` with 20 questions in french.

-You can either modify the server to permanently include other games, or have a local file on your desktop to be used temporarily.
+You can either modify the server to permanently include other games,
+or have a local zip file on your desktop to be used temporarily (see below).

 ### ON THE SERVER